Upper/Lower Workout Split

 Yes.
 Upper/Lower works for late beginners and intermediates who can commit to four sessions a week.
 If you are brand new to lifting, a 3-day full-body plan is usually a better starting point before moving to this split.

-Can I share an Upper/Lower plan with friends in Trackist?
+Can I build an Upper/Lower plan in Trackist?

 Download on the App StoreGet it on Google Play